VKostoulas/anomaly_detection/README.md

 - **architectures** contains all the custom network architectures.
 - **functions** contains all the functions that are used everywhere in the project.

+The project is not ready to use yet.
+Working on it!